christopherdurr/booknotes/neversplitdifference.md

 The trick to “How” questions is that, correctly used, they are gentle and graceful ways to say “No” and guide your counterpart to develop a better solution—your solution.

+## Chapter 9: Find the Black Swan

+Negotiation breakthroughs—when the game shifts inalterably in your favor—are created by those who can identify and utilize Black Swans.

+Types of Leverage:

+* **Positive Leverage**: Your ability as a negotiator to provide—or withhold—things that your counterpart wants.
+* **Negative Leverage**: You can tell your counterpart, “If you don’t fulfill your commitment/pay your bill/etc., I will destroy your reputation.”
+* **Normative Leverage**: Using the other party’s norms and standards to advance your position

+* Review everything you hear.
+You will not hear everything the first time, so double-check.
+Compare notes with your team members.
+You will often discover new information that will help you advance the negotiation.
+* Use backup listeners whose only job is to listen between the lines.
+They will hear things you miss.

+People respond favorably to requests made in a reasonable tone of voice and followed with a “because” reason.

+Common reasons negotiators mistakenly call their counterparts crazy:

+1. Other side is ill-informed
+2. Other side is constrained
+3. They have other interests